 A letter of support from the Chair of the candidate’s academic department must accompany the application.
 This letter is to indicate a general level of support of the applicant, and to demonstrate the fact that the Department will make time, space, and other resources accessible for completion of the project.
 Applicants must obtain letters of support/understanding from all key personnel on the project.

-- Period - Projects must be completed within three years of the award date; no-cost extensions are available upon written request.
+- Projects must be completed within three years of the award date; no-cost extensions are available upon written request.
 Projects are not renewable.

-- Use of Funds - A detailed budget and budget justification constitute part of the application and will be evaluated as part of the review process.
+- A detailed budget and budget justification constitute part of the application and will be evaluated as part of the review process.
 Allowable expenses include salary support for the Principal Investigator, research assistants or other technical personnel; computer software or hardware; purchase and maintenance of experimental animals; laboratory supplies and services; domestic travel directly related to the project; and expenses related to publication of results directly related to the supported project, exclusive of reprint costs.
 Equipment and supplies purchased with this grant become the property of the recipient institution.
 The AAFPRS Foundation is a not-for-profit organization under tax code 501(c)(3).
 As such, all research grant monies are provided to fund direct costs related to the research proposed in the application.
 If university policy stipulates that a portion of this very modest award must go toward institutional indirect costs, no more than ten percent (10%) of the total costs may be applied for indirect costs.
 In no case may the total award exceed $15,000.
-The Academy reserves the right to withhold up to ten per cent (10%) of the grant until such time that the research project is completed and all requirements have been meet, as outlined in section L; Reporting Requirements.
+The Foundation reserves the right to withhold up to ten per cent (10%) of the grant until such time that the research project is completed, and all requirements have been meet, as outlined in section L; Reporting Requirements.

-- Start Date - The recipient of the AAFPRS Foundation Leslie Bernstein Investigator Development Grant will be announced by the AAFPRS.
+- The recipient of the AAFPRS Foundation Leslie Bernstein Investigator Development Grant will be announced by the AAFPRS.
 The earliest start date for the award is July 1.

-CAREER DEVELOPMENT GRANTS
+E. CAREER DEVELOPMENT GRANTS

 The Leslie Bernstein Investigator Development Grant

-is a career development award.
+s a career development award.
 In addition to the Significance, Innovation, and Approach components of the Research Strategy, Career Development Award applicants must include:

-- Career Goals and Objectives
+Career Goals and Objectives

-- Career Development/Training Activities During Award Period
+Career Development/Training Activities During Award Period

-- Training in the Responsible Conduct of Research
+Training in the Responsible Conduct of Research

 More information is provided in the Research Strategy instructions, which will be accessible after approval of Letter of Intent.

 The Principal Investigator, Department Chairman, and Institution official are required to sign the original grant application (all signatures must appear on copies).
-The AAFPRS Foundation Leslie Bernstein Investigator Development Grant is legally awarded to the institution with which the Principal Investigator is affiliated, not to the investigator or his/her Division or Department
+The AAFPRS Foundation Leslie Bernstein Investigator Development Grant is legally awarded to the institution with which the Principal Investigator is affiliated,

 .
 For this reason, it is very important that applicants comply with their home institution’s policies on pre-submission processing of grant applications.
 This can take time, so it is wise to plan ahead, allowing adequate time for processing and approvals.
 Applicants are advised to consult their institution’s offices of research administration or sponsored projects for information on processing requirements for an application prior to its submission.

 be reviewed and approved by the appropriate Institutional Review Board (IRB) or Animal Care and Use Committee (IACUC).
 This approval should be obtained prior to submission and submitted with the application.
 If such approval is unavoidably delayed, enter “pending” instead of the approval date.
 Grant applications that are not supported by evidence of the appropriate IRB or IACUC approvals will not receive funding until such approval letters are submitted.
 Any changes in the proposed work required by an IRB or IACUC to secure approval must be submitted to the AAFPRS Foundation with the follow-up certification, prior to review or after the work is in progress.

-LETTER OF INTENT
+I. LETTER OF INTENT